-Over the past few years, eligibility to shop at military commissaries and exchanges have expanded to include more people in the military community.
+Over the past few years, eligibility to shop at military commissaries and exchanges has expanded to include more people in the military community.

-Eligibility: Active duty, Guard and Reserve members, military retirees, Medal of Honor recipients, and their authorized family members.
+Those eligible to use the commissary benefit include active duty, Guard and reserve members, military retirees, Medal of Honor recipients, and their authorized family members.
 These shoppers have IDs issued by DoD.
 In a recent change, commissary employees can also shop, but not their family members.
-DoD and Coast Guard civilian employees on service agreements overseas are among the authorized shoppers, too.
+DoD and Coast Guard civilian employees in the U.S. and on service agreements overseas are among the authorized shoppers, too.

-As of Jan.
-1, 2020, the eligibility was expanded by law to all veterans with service-connected disabilities, Purple Heart recipients, former prisoners of war, and primary family caregivers of eligible veterans enrolled under the Department of Veterans Affairs Program of Comprehensive Assistance for Family Caregivers.
-Service connected disabled and other veterans who are eligible use their veterans health ID card, or VHIC, to gain access to the installation, and to shop.
+In 2020, eligibility was expanded to veterans with service-connected disabilities, Purple Heart recipients, former prisoners of war, and primary family caregivers of eligible veterans enrolled under the VA’s Program of Comprehensive Assistance for Family Caregivers.
+Eligible veterans use their veterans health ID card, or VHIC, to gain access to the installation and to shop.
 Spouses and other family members aren’t allowed to shop; however, they are allowed to come into the stores with the veteran.
-They just can’t buy anything.
 Family caregivers who qualify for the benefit will have access to a memo at VA.gov which will be used for entry, along with a driver’s license, passport or other authorized form of ID.

 The commissary agency finished rolling out its Click2Go program to all commissaries worldwide in the fall of 2021.
 Customers choose their items online, select a pickup time, and at the appointed time, head to the Click2Go parking spaces where commissary employees bring their groceries to their car and finish the transaction.